How to Design Transition Equations

 354. Russian Doll Envelopes | 🔴 |

-Perhaps some readers have read the previous article Dynamic Programming Detailed Explanation and learned the routine of dynamic programming: identifying the "state" of the problem, clarifying the meaning of the dp
+Some readers may have read the previous article Detailed Explanation of Dynamic Programming and learned the dynamic programming approach: identifying the "state" of the problem, clarifying the meaning of the dp

 array/function, and defining the base case.
-However, they might not know how to determine the "choices," meaning they can't find the state transition relationship and still can't write a dynamic programming solution.
+However, they might still struggle with determining the "choices," or finding the state transition relationship, and thus fail to write a dynamic programming solution.
 What should they do?

-Don't worry.
+Do not worry.
 The difficulty of dynamic programming lies in finding the correct state transition equation.
-This article will use the classic "Longest Increasing Subsequence Problem" to explain the general technique for designing dynamic programming: mathematical induction.
+This article will use the classic "Longest Increasing Subsequence Problem" to explain general techniques for designing dynamic programming solutions: Mathematical Induction.

-The Longest Increasing Subsequence (LIS) is a very classic algorithm problem.
-The dynamic programming solution is relatively easy to think of, with a time complexity of O(N^2).
-We will use this problem to explain step by step how to find the state transition equation and how to write a dynamic programming solution.
-A less intuitive approach is to use binary search, which has a time complexity of O(NlogN).
-We will use a simple card game to help understand this clever solution.
+The Longest Increasing Subsequence (LIS) is a classic algorithm problem.
+A straightforward approach is the dynamic programming solution, with a time complexity of O(N^2).
+We will use this problem to explain step-by-step how to find the state transition equation and write a dynamic programming solution.
+A less obvious approach uses binary search, with a time complexity of O(NlogN), which we will understand through a simple card game to grasp this clever solution.

-LeetCode problem 300 "Longest Increasing Subsequence" is exactly this problem:
+LeetCode Problem 300, "Longest Increasing Subsequence," addresses this problem:

 Given an integer array nums